yurasong/yurasong.github.io/index.md

   - November 2016 - February 2018
   - Consultation of students for further studies and career in biological field
   - Proofreading of curriculum vitae and cover letter

+- **Interpreter : KOR - ENG**
+  - Embry-Riddle Aeronautical University Information Session in Seoul
+  - October 2017

+- **Translator : KOR - ENG**
+  - Eunsan Civil Engineering Coorporate (Seoul and Jeju, Korea)
+  - Translation of official documents to be sent to Vietnam and Lybia

 - **Korean Instructor**
   - International Education Institute, Soongsil University (Seoul, Korea)
+  - Korean instruction for international students, Level 1
+  - Teaching in English and Chinese (Mandarin)
   - December 2012 - February 2015

 ## Skills